Prairie Schooner

 Prairie Schooner is a literary magazine published quarterly at the University of Nebraska–Lincoln with the cooperation of UNL's English Department and the University of Nebraska Press.
 It is based in Lincoln, Nebraska and was first published in 1926.
-Founded by Lowry Wimberly and a small group of his students, who together formed the Wordsmith Chapter of Sigma Upsilon (a national honorary literary society).
+It was founded by Lowry Wimberly and a small group of his students, who together formed the Wordsmith Chapter of Sigma Upsilon (a national honorary literary society).

 Although many assume it is a regional magazine, it is nationally and internationally distributed and publishes writers from all over the United States and the world.

-Prairie Schooner has garnered reprints, and honorable mentions in the Pushcart Prize anthologies and various of the Best American series, including Best American Short Stories, Best American Essays, Best American Mystery Stories, and Best American Nonrequired Reading.
+Prairie Schooner has garnered selections and honorable mentions in the Pushcart Prize anthologies and various of the Best American series, including Best American Short Stories, Best American Essays, Best American Mystery Stories, and Best American Nonrequired Reading.

-Editors and notable contributors
+Editors

-Prairie Schooners current editor (2011 – present) is Jamaican/Ghanaian poet and author Kwame Dawes.
-From 1963-1980 Bernice Slote served as the editor.
+Prairie Schooners current editor (from 2025) is Timothy Schaffert, novelist and Adele Hall Professor of English and director of creative writing at the university.